bradselph/HWIDCHECK/README.md

 ## Requirements

-- Primary support for Windows operating system
+- Improved compatibility with various Windows versions
 - Experimental support for other operating systems (see note below)

 **Note on OS Support:** While HWID Checker is primarily developed for Windows, the Go programming language allows for cross-platform compilation.
 Depending on the specific system calls and libraries used, it may be possible to compile and run this application on other operating systems like Linux or macOS.
 However, some features might be limited or require modifications to work correctly on non-Windows systems.
 If you're interested in using HWID Checker on another operating system, you may need to modify the source code and compile it yourself.